kurealnum/non-profit-link/README.md

 # Flask Web App
 Written in Python, Jinja2, HTML, CSS, and SQLite3

-Layout/Design; Read this if you're trying to understand the project: https://docs.google.com/drawings/d/1nvq48tW1w0B1AnsZFVPUc0GktWn2xSzwuHfUjbxIF3M/edit?usp=sharing
+Layout/Design: Read this if you're trying to understand the project: https://docs.google.com/drawings/d/1nvq48tW1w0B1AnsZFVPUc0GktWn2xSzwuHfUjbxIF3M/edit?usp=sharing

+Database design: Keep in mind that this platform doesn't support SQLITE flavors, so production code will look a teensy bit different.
+Database currently meets: Second Normal Form; 2NF (This may be deprecated, I'll likely forget about it). https://drawsql.app/teams/da-best-team-in-da-world/diagrams/main

 # How can I help?
 If you're interested in contributing, please do!
 I will take all the help I can get, but here's what I'm really confused on/really need right now: